pkp/pkp-docs/pkp-pn/en/index.md

 The PKP PN plugin will start packaging content to be deposited within 24 hours to 48 hours of configuration and new issue publication, but will take a few days to go through the whole cycle.

-While the PKP PN plugin does not currently support the deposit of individual articles that is not assigned to an issue.
+The PKP PN plugin does not currently support the deposit of individual articles that are not assigned to an issue.
 The plugin will check for any changes or updates (after the creation of the deposit).
 If there is a change to a deposited article or new article has been assigned to a deposited issue, the plugin automatically resets the deposit so that the next time the "depositor" is executed, this issue gets redeposited.

 ### Reset
 The reset option for the issue deposit will repackage and send the files to the staging server for reprocessing.
 This can be done if there is an error indicated.